akaabdullahmateen/roadmap/markdown/style-guide/index.md

 - If you have to use an acronym, provide its expansion on first use.
 - Do not introduce acronyms that are used just once.
 - Avoid using acronyms in titles and headings.
-- Lowercase all words in the spelled-out form of an acronym except for proper nouns.
+- Lowercase all words in the spelled out form of an acronym except for proper nouns.
 - Add lowercase 's' to make an acronym plural.
 If the acronym stands for a plural noun, do not add an 's'.
 - Avoid the possessive form unless an acronym refers to a person or an organization.